nicola/poem-flowers/README.md

-This love poem recreates a **double artistic experience***: the visualisation is a **canvas** and the code behind is **poetry**.
+# POEM: 9*19 Flowers

+A love poem that mix visualization art and code poetry.
+Probably the first poem written in git commits.

-- See the Visualization
+- See the Visualization (and iteract with it)
-- Read the Code
+- Read the Code (in its readable poetic form)
-- Read the Poem
+- Read the Poem (in the commit history)

-## How to interpret
-- enjoy the visualisation by staring (static) at it or explore it by interacting (dynamic)
-- read the code and interpret it, since it is written in a **readable poetic form**
-- commit history is part of the poem

 ## The Poem

-The poem is what I aim to represent.
-The act of love when preparing a field to grow flowers and making sure that each flower has a beautiful color.
-The flowers themselves will shine when seen by the beloved and when touched new ones will grow and will ask to be touched again.
+The poem is about preparing a field to grow flowers and making sure that each flower has a beautiful color.
+These flowers  will shine when seen by the beloved and turn gray when touched.
+They keep asking to be touched again.

-Since in a machine virtual world everything is possible and nothing is real, there is no field from flowers to grow, but instead the lover will take lines and collect the best colors to handcraft flowers.
+Since in a computer virtual world everything is possible and nothing is real, the lover will *handcraft* flowers from *maths and lines*.

-#### About the commit history

-This is probably the first ever poem in git commits.
-It is possible to read the poem in the commit history in the [poem branch](https://github.com/nicolagreco/devart-template/tree/poem).
-Here is reported:
+It is possible to read the poem in the commit history in the [poem branch](https://github.com/nicola/flowers-poem/commits/poem).

 ```bash
 $ git log --format="%C(yellow)%h%Creset %Cgreen%s%Creset%n%b"